 Information Resources While you’re searching for scholarships, contact the financial aid office at the campus you’re considering attending.
 Your campus may have a separate application that must be completed before you can be considered for a campus-based scholarship.
 For more information about local and national resources to help you make decisions about financial aid, taxes and more click on the link below. https://uwhelp.wisconsin.edu/pay-for-college/financial-resources/

 Searches for a Fee Many companies promise to provide lists of scholarships for a fee.
 In some cases, you are paying for just a list of possible scholarships: some of which may be obsolete, impossible to locate, or limited to applicants who have very specific academic or personal characteristics.
 Or you may be paying for information that is available at no cost from your financial aid office or the Department of Education.
 Students and parents are encouraged to read the Federal Trade Commission's warning on scholarship scams.

 Free Searches Each of the following sites allows you to search for possible scholarships based on personal information.
 Once a posted application is complete, you can search for scholarships using different criteria.
 College Express offers a searchable database that has over 200,000 available scholarships.
 The search is performed in two comprehensive scholarship databases.
 CollegeBoard enables students to match their educational goals with internships, scholarships, and loans.
 It offers a wide variety of facts and tips to aid students when planning for college.
-College Data uses a simple one-page profile with keyword search.
-The database is owned by First Financial Bank USA, an education lender.
 Fast Web (Financial Aid Search through the Web) is a database of more than 270,000 scholarships, fellowships, grants, and loans.
-Scholarships.com has good coverage of awards.
-The database is available to undergraduate and graduate students.
+Scholarships.com The database is available to undergraduate and graduate students.